Story at a glance:

 From a design perspective OSB is also notably challenging to paint because it lacks a smooth texture and, due its wood strand composition, can absorb paint.

-When it comes to finding an OSB alternative, these three options are comparable building materials fit for a variety of projects.
+When it comes to finding an OSB alternative, these five options are comparable building materials fit for a variety of projects.

 Rigid foam insulation also creates a strong barrier against moisture and comes in a variety of thicknesses.
 However, it is less stable than OSB and may require additional bracing.
 If you’re building a residential or commercial project in an area with high wind, you may want to consider an OSB alternative that provides greater structural strength.
 Additionally, rigid foam sheathing cannot withstand direct sunlight and will require proper siding for protection.